HexiDave/AssemblyPatcher/README.md

 git clone --recurse-submodules git://github.com/HexiDave/AssemblyPatcher.git
 ```

 Open the folder you cloned into and run the **BuildHelper.exe**.
-This will search out and set your Subnautica folder for the build system to reference.
+Clicking **Initialize** will search out and set your Subnautica folder for the build system to reference.
 If you're wary of running it, you can copy the **SubnauticaPath.targets.template** to **SubnauticaPath.targets** and change it as follows:

 ```
 <?xml version="1.0" encoding="utf-8"?>